 In the above table, ECQV+ECDSA has been included for reference since there is no security result found for ECQV+Keyed MAC.
 RO* means that security is proven in the random oracle model, with some modification to the original scheme, or with additional assumption.
 ISO* means that a variant of DSA but not the original one has been included in ISO standards.

+[RIM] The Keyed MAC signature scheme may be viewed as a variant of ECPVS, a signature scheme which is standardized in IEEE, ISO and ANSI.
+Also, the ECQV is currently being standardized in ANSI, as draft ANSI X9.123.